Geoff-Roodt/angular-rxjs/README.md

 # angular-rxjs
 A simple Chat application that leverages RxJS with Angular.
+---

+## This project has the same functionality as the previous app, except that it uses React with Angular